calais-commits/scrapping-linux/README.md

 ### Prerequisites

-To run this code on your local machine, you should have Python installed and an internet connection.
+To run this code on your local machine, you need internet connection and should have Python, Beautifulsoup4 and Pandas installed
 ## Author

 👤 **Jesús Meléndez**